octplane/PlantUmlDiagrams/README.md

 ## Install Instructions

 Check out the source directory or download and uncompress the source tarball.
-Put this directoy in the Packages directory for your platform.
+Put this directory in the Packages directory for your platform.

 On Linux, it's sometimes "~/.config/sublime-text-2/Packages/".
 On MacOS X, it's "~/Library/Application Support/Sublime Text 2/Packages/".